Please click on a topic for more information about recent tobacco cases:

 Prevent All Cigarette Trafficking (PACT) Act Challenge: Red Earth LLC v.
 New York City

-Cigarette Trafficking City of New York and The People of the State of New York v.
-Federal Ground Package System Inc. and Federal Express Corp. and City of New York and the People of the State of New York v.
+Cigarette Trafficking: New York City & New York State v.
+Federal Ground Package System Inc. and Federal Express Corp.; New York City & New York State v.
 United Parcel Service, Inc.

 As part of the Tobacco Control Legal Consortium, the Center has supported amicus briefs filed on specific questions of law in various tobacco cases: